rd4com/mojo-learning/tutorials/traits.md

 What if we want to be able to pass a value of either ```Int64``` or ```Int32``` type ?

-We can specify thoses requirements in a new trait!
+We can specify those requirements in a new trait!

 But let's choose an existing trait for now! (```Intable```)